cn0047/stash/ed/security/attacks.md

 dynamic content validation.

 Categories:
-* stored (database)
+* stored (database).
-* reflected (response includes some malicious input)
+* reflected (response includes some malicious input).
-* DOM - malicious data does not touch the web server
+* DOM - malicious data does not touch the web server.
-* self - user has own xss on own social page or something like that
+* self - user has own xss on own social page or something like that.

 ````sh
 w.Header().Set("X-XSS-Protection", "0")